ducthang-vu/animated_circles/README.md

 Move the mouse inside the page: circles close to the cursor will grow.
 They will revert to their original size once far from the cursor.

-By clicking inside the page you will activate the "attraction" feature.
+By double-clicking inside the page you will activate the "attraction" feature.
 Click again to disable it.